dionyziz/minireddit/README.md

-funny is a minimalistic viewer for reddit images.
+**minireddit** is a minimalistic viewer for reddit images.
 By default, it shows images from /r/funny.
 It remembers what you've seen so that it doesn't display duplicate content.